Govuzela/LandMines_classification/README.md

 | **M**         | Target  | Integer    | Mine type: five different landmine classes commonly encountered in field conditions.                                                               | —     | No             |

-The preprocessing pipeline is designed to prepare the landmine dataset for machine learning models and incorporates both numerical and categorical features informed by exploratory data analysis (EDA).
-Key steps include:

 Normalization and Type Conversion

-String representations of numerical measurements (e.g., voltage and height) are converted to float.
+String representations of numerical measurements (e.g., voltage and height) are float.

-Values are normalised to a consistent range (0–1) to ensure comparability across features.

 Soil-Type Categorical Encoding

-The Soil_type variable, originally in normalized increments (0, 0.2, …, 1.0), is transformed into a categorical feature soil_type_cat with 6 categories.
+The Soil_type variable, originally in normalised increments (0, 0.2, …, 1.0), is transformed into a categorical feature soil_type_cat with 6 categories.

 This captures discrete soil characteristics relevant to mine detection and allows models to learn soil-dependent patterns.